 You’ll beat a mission if you complete its objective and get back to the starting area.
 You’ll lose if you don’t complete the objective within eight rounds, if any hero loses all of their health, or if an alien makes it to your starting area.

-- I’ve always liked the tension in real-time games, and the tension level is pretty insane in Project: ELITE.
+- I’ve always liked the tension in real-time cooperative games, and the tension level is pretty insane in Project: ELITE.
 Those two minutes fly by as you frantically roll your dice, move your hero, move the aliens, shoot the aliens, and try to complete those objectives.
 All of that does the job of making you feel like you’re in a super-fast-paced action scene in a sci-fi movie.